camunda/camunda-bpm-examples/dmn-engine/dmn-engine-drd/README.md

 ## Running the Example

 The example expects two arguments.
-First, the current temperature and second the type of day (WeekDay, Holiday, Weekend).
+First, the current temperature (in number) and second the type of day (Weekday, Holiday, Weekend).

 To run it you can either use maven: